WEBZCC/univention-corporate-server/doc/manual/domain-ldap/saml.rst

 It is possible to associate the SAML authentication with the Kerberos login.
-This means that users with a valid Kerberos ticket, for example after logging on to Windows or Linux, can log on to the identity provider without having to manual re-authenticate.
+This means that users with a valid Kerberos ticket, for example after logging on to Windows or Linux, can log in to the identity provider without having to manual re-authenticate.

 To allow Kerberos authentication at the identity provider, the |UCSUCRV|